elliemcavoy/my-indian-recipebook/testing.md

 <li>The 'Add to Favourites' button was visible to all users not just those that already have a profile.</li>
 <ul>
 <li>I added an if statement onto the recipecard.html page to only show the 'Add to favourite' button if a session user was present i.e. if the user was logged in as a registered user.</li></ul>
+<li>The 'Add to favourites' function was not originally using the most effective method.
+As it was adding the favourites to a new collection rather than assigning them to the user, eventually the collection would have been very large and would have slowed down the functionality. </li>
 <li>The 'edit recipe' form had the image URL as a mandatory field and also had no if statement for if no image was provided.</li>
 <li>A responsive design issue was discovered when the application was displayed on a smaller screen.
 The font size of the main heading in the navbar was too large on smaller screens meaning the full heading could not be seen. </li>
 <ul>